 Missouri is full of interesting people, beautiful scenery and a rich history.

-Founded by the Missouri Film Office in 2014, the Missouri Stories Scriptwriting Fellowship is an international competition for screenplays and television pilot scripts with storylines set in Missouri.
+Now going into its 10th year, the Missouri Stories Scriptwriting Fellowship is an international competition for screenplays and television pilot scripts with storylines set in Missouri.
 The contest was modeled after the Sundance Screenwriters Lab.

 Writers do not have to be from Missouri to submit their scripts to the Missouri Stories Scriptwriting Fellowship, but all scripts must be based in Missouri.
 The scripts are read and scored by a group of more than 40 Missouri-connected industry judges who pick three winners.
 However, each writer receives feedback from the judges, whether their script is selected as a winner or not.